ravishende/grafana_data_retrieval/README.md

 ___

 ## Inputs
-There are 3 main inputs that specify what information will be returned
+There are 3 main inputs (defined in inputs.py) that specify what information will be returned:
+1. DEFAULT_DURATION
+2. DEFAULT_GRAPH_STEP
+3. DEFAULT_GRAPH_TIME_OFFSET

+For more information on the code base and data collected, look at extras/data_retrieval.pptx